-Who doesn’t love Halloween…nothing is better than getting free candy, right kids?
-As an adult – I still love Halloween because now I get to hand out treats to all the little ones – and not so little ones.
-But along with all the tasty joy that this holiday brings, Halloween also brings its fair share of stains that you might have to contend with be it at a Halloween party or on the eve of Hallows itself.
+Who doesn’t love Halloween?!
+Nothing is better than getting free candy, am I right?
+As an adult I still love Halloween because now I get to hand out treats to all the little ones (and some not so little ones from time to time).
+But, along with all the tasty joy that this holiday brings, Halloween also brings its fair share of stains that you might have to contend with—be it at a Halloween party or on the eve of Hallows itself.
 So, we’re going to tackle chocolate stains, candy stains, pumpkin stains, and Halloween makeup stains!

 Before We Get Started

 - Catch the stain as fast as you can, the quicker you deal with it, the more likely you are to permanently tackle it.